Prepare a Red Hat-based virtual machine for Azure

 ResourceDisk.EnableSwap=n

-• Pass this in as a cloud-init config every time you create a VM through customdata.
-This is the recommended method.
+• Pass this code in as a cloud-init configuration every time you create a VM through custom data.
+We recommend this method.

-• Use a cloud-init directive baked into the image that will do this every time the VM is created.
+• Use a cloud-init directive baked into the image that does this step every time the VM is created.

 sudo echo 'DefaultEnvironment="CLOUD_CFG=/etc/cloud/cloud.cfg.d/00-azure-swap.cfg"' >> /etc/systemd/system.conf